 Do I Need an Immigration Attorney To Help With a Request for Evidence?

 It is possible to apply for DACA renewal and respond to any Requests for Additional Evidence without hiring a lawyer.
 That being said, the decision whether to use an immigration attorney or not is dependent on you and your case.
 If you understand the RFE and your case is relatively straightforward, you should have no problem proceeding without a lawyer.

 If, however, your case is complex, unusual, or you are uncertain about how to reply to the RFE, it may be in your best interest to get legal help.
 You really only have one chance to respond to the RFE.
 If your response is not satisfactory or isn’t received in time, your case is likely to be denied.
 Although you may have the option to appeal such a decision, doing so can be costly.
-If you have questions about your DACA application you can try contacting USCIS.
-If you don’t get the answers you need, you can speak with an independent attorney for $24/month with our Ask an Attorney program.

 How Do I Know if USCIS Received My RFE Response?